olimorris/hledger-forecast/README.md

     Usage: hledger-forecast [command] [options]

     Commands:
-      generate    Generate the forecast file
-      summarize   Summarize the forecast file and output to the terminal
+      generate    Generate a forecast from a file summarize   Summarize the forecast file and output to the terminal compare     Compare and highlight the differences between two CSV files

     Options:
         -h, --help                       Show this help message